FuckDoctors/notes2/docs/notes/frontend/vue/pinia/core-concepts/actions.md

-    store, // store instance, same as 'someStore' args, // array of parameters passed to the action after, // hook after the action returns or resolves onError // hook if the action throws or reject
+    store, // store instance, same as 'someStore' args, // array of parameters passed to the action after, // hook after the action returns or resolves onError, // hook if the action throws or reject
   }) => {
     // a shared variable for this specific action call const startTime = Date.now()